Pharm

 1. Adjunct to Glucometer and Hemoglobin A1C in Diabetes Mellitus

-1. Primarily indicated in Type 1 Diabetes Mellitus
+1. Had primarily been indicated in Type 1 Diabetes Mellitus

 2. Consider in Type 2 Diabetes Mellitus with multiple daily Insulin injections or history of Hypoglycemia